If you’re traveling and want to avoid luggage fees, packing a carry-on bag or personal item will save you the most money on your trip.

 Make sure your carry-on fits the restrictions from the airline you’re flying.
 Some airlines limit the size of your carry-on bag more than others so it’s good to double check.
 You can measure your luggage the old fashioned way with a measuring tape or this app will measure your bag for you!

 There are tons of popular packing methods, from Konmari to military-rolling your clothes.
-With everything laid out and a list made, you just have to put it all in.
+With everything laid out and a list made, you just have to pack your carry-on bag.
 To see how I did it and to learn a few more tips, watch the video above!

 You may also want to bring these bonus items: